 The Devon County Pension Fund, of which North Devon District Council is an admitted body, holds investments in property.
-The Devon County Pension Fund property assets attributable to North Devon District Council account for £7.109m (8%) of total assets.
+The Devon County Pension Fund property assets attributable to North Devon District Council account for £7.905m (8%) of total assets.

-pension assets, but this difference is not considered to be material.
+The actual valuations at the Balance Sheet date, which may not be available until some time later, may give a different value of pension assets, but this difference is not considered to be material.

+Debtor -Arrears

-Business Rates -Arrears At 31st March 2024, the Authority had a balance of sundry debtors of £5.427m.
-A review of significant balances suggested that an impairment of doubtful debtors of 24.37% (£1.323m) was appropriate.
+At 31st March 2025, the Authority had a balance of sundry debtors of £4.551m.
+A review of significant balances suggested that an impairment of doubtful debtors of 26.32% (£1.198m) was appropriate.

-If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £1.323m to set aside as an allowance.
+If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £1.198m to set aside as an allowance.